Garvity/GarvisAi/README.md

-# Garvis - Multi Ai Agent Platform
+# GarvisAI — Multi-Agent AI Platform

 > A production-minded, multi-agent AI workspace for turning a single conversation into answers, research, code, documents, presentations, and images.